 Frequently Asked Questions

 To maintain the brilliance and sparkle of your cloudy diamond ring, take it to a jeweler for professional cleaning.
-It is just like our regular 2x/year check ups with the dentist and personal doctor, or cars routine maintenance, your diamond rings will greatly benefit.
+It is just like our regular 2x/year checkups with the dentist and personal doctor or car routine maintenance; your diamond rings will significantly benefit and maintain their great value for money.

-More additional tips for a clean diamond on your ring mounted on a gold setting is beer then brushing with a soft bristle brush!
+More additional tips for a clean diamond on your ring mounted on a gold setting is soaking in beer then brushing with a soft bristle brush!

-Soak your cloudy diamond rings in the solution for 5 minutes, for cleaning of accumulated dirt and grime.
+Soak your milky diamond rings in the solution for 5 minutes for cleaning of accumulated dirt and grime.

-Then wipe the ring with a soft fiber.
+Then wipe the ring with a soft fiber cloth.
 Do not allow the water to evaporate after rinsing because this will leave marks on the stone.

 There could also be accidents while the stone is being set on the band.